Home โ€ข Recipes โ€ข Welsh

 Bara Brith

 Happy St David’s Day!
-Or to our Welsh cousins, “Dydd Gŵyl Dewi Hapus!”
-It is no secret that here at Baking with Granny we are firmly a Scottish family but in celebration of the National Welsh holiday, we have managed to obtain a couple of traditional Welsh recipes to share with you.
+Or to our Welsh cousins, “Dydd Gลตyl Dewi Hapus!”
+It is no secret that here at Baking with Granny we are firmly a Scottish family.
+Still, in celebration of the National Welsh holiday, we have managed to obtain a couple of traditional Welsh recipes to share with you.
 The first being Bara Brith.

-Much like how Scotland have St Andrew’s Day, England has St George’s Day and Ireland has St Patrick’s Day, Wales have St David’s Day, a day in which they celebrate the the life of the patron saint of Wales.
+Much like how Scotland has St Andrew’s Day, England has St George’s Day, and Ireland has St Patrick’s Day, Wales has St David’s Day, a day in which they celebrate the life of the patron saint of Wales.
 Each year on the 1st March, the people of Wales dawn daffodils & leeks, hold parades & concerts, and feast on traditional Welsh foods & drinks.

 Such foods include Welsh Rarebit, Cawl, Welsh Cakes and of course, Bara Brith.